Biological Causes of Anxiety: Root Causes of Anxiety Part 2

 The stress response becomes a cycle.

-The mind can become “trapped” in a loop of negativity, hyper-alertness, fear and anxiety.
+The mind can become "trapped" in a loop of negativity, hyper-alertness, fear, and anxiety.

-They become stuck in fight-or-flight mode, remaining in a hyper-alert state.
+They become stuck in fight-or-flight mode, remaining in a hyper-alert state, always on the lookout for danger.

 As these children grow up and become adults, they may remain in this stressed state – even if the original stressors are no longer there.

-Whether a chemical imbalance is the result of stress and trauma or the cause – the point is the same.
-After long-term exposure to stress or trauma, the brain rewires itself in a way to create more of the hormones and neurotransmitters associated with fight-flight (or freeze) responses.
+After long-term exposure to stress or trauma, the brain rewires to create more hormones and neurotransmitters associated with fight-flight (or freeze) responses.

-THE Guide to How Anxiety Works: Using Neuroscience to Explain Anxiety
+The Guide to How Anxiety Works: Using Neuroscience to Explain Anxiety

 Correcting an Imbalance